International Students

 Priority Date: The date by which prospective students must submit their applications to be most strongly considered, usually for admissions and scholarships.

-PSAT: The Preliminary Scholastic Aptitude Test acts as both a practice test for students who will be taking the SAT for college admissions and as a way for the Collage Board to determine National Merit Scholarship Finalists.
+PSAT: The Preliminary Scholastic Aptitude Test (PSAT) acts as both a practice test for students who will be taking the SAT for college admissions and as a way for the Collage Board to determine National Merit Scholarship Finalists.

 Regular Decision: The most common timeline for college admissions.
 For regular decision, most schools require prospective students to apply by early January so applicants can hear back by April 1st.